Come with me to Brazil in 1979.

 “violence, death and prostitution was rampant.

-It was a dirty, hard labor gamble.
-For money.
+It was a gamble for money.

 While “officially” the thousands of miners hauled out 45 tons of gold.

 Those on the ground say as much as 90% was smuggled away.

 Without really meaning to I bet you've made some assumptions about who would submit to this hellish experience day in and day out for the chance to score lots of money fast.

 It might surprise you to know these miners came from all social classes.
 Many were college educated.